 Washington DC 20210

-Workers who are denied certification may seek judicial review of OTAA's initial determination or determination following administrative reconsideration.
-Appeals for judicial review must be filed with the Case Management Supervisor, U.S Court of International Trade, One Federal Plaza, New York, New York 10007, (212) 264-1611.
-Appeals must be filed within 60 days of Federal Register publication of the initial denial or administrative reconsideration denial.
+Requests for judicial review must be filed in accordance with the rules of the USCIT and must be filed with the Case Management Supervisor, U.S Court of International Trade, One Federal Plaza, New York, New York 10007, (212) 264-1611.